-After checking the positions of the patient and the laser beam, click the Temple Supports OPEN/CLOSE button to prevent the patient's head from moving.
+After checking the positions of the patient and the laser beam, click the Temple Supports OPEN/CLOSE button on the control panel to prevent the patient's head from moving.

 Ensure that the Temple Supports are at the CLOSE position before clicking the READY button.